Ender-Development/EmbersRekindled/README.md

 ## Changes

 **Current Changes to Embers Rekindled v1.19:**
-- added a config option to display the exact amount of Ash needed in an Alchemy recipe
 - registered Heat Coil in HEI as a smelting catalyst
 - switched to [RetroFuturaGradle](https://github.com/GTNewHorizons/RetroFuturaGradle)
 - updated dependencies to maintained forks